 Located 14 miles from downtown Hendersonville, the 12,000-acre wilderness of DuPont State Recreational Forest offers a chance to explore the exceptional natural beauty of the North Carolina mountains.

 One of our favorite NC State Parks, the forest’s 80+ miles of multi-use trails are used by hikers, horseback riders, and mountain bikers alike.
 They encompass several lakes, picnic shelters, and stunning scenic views that have been featured in films such as The Last of the Mohicans and The Hunger Games.

 Hooker Falls is an easy 1/4-mile hike from the parking lot.
 The 3-level cascades of Triple Falls are a moderate 1/2-mile hike, and majestic High Falls is just .6 mile beyond that.
 Bridal Veil Falls is just over 2 miles, while Wintergreen Falls and Grassy Creek Falls are two smaller falls nearby.

 We did the 2.7-mile Hooker/Triple/High Falls hike during a morning day trip.
 But you could easily spend a couple of days exploring DuPont State Forest if you have the time!

-Bold Rock Hard Cider is the #2 Cider distributor in the USA, and visiting their Cidery is second only to the Sierra Nevada Brewery among the most popular things to do in Mills River.
+Bold Rock Hard Cider is the #2 Cider distributor in the USA, and visiting their Cidery is second only to the Sierra Nevada Brewery among the most popular things to do in Mills River NC.

-It’s easy to see why: The expansive, family-friendly attraction offers just about every flavor of hard cider imaginable, an array of food options, socially distanced indoor and outdoor seating, and special events such as weekly Trivia Nights and monthly Classic Video Game Nights.
+It’s easy to see why: The expansive, family-friendly attraction offers just about every flavor of hard cider imaginable, a solid restaurant, indoor and outdoor seating, and special events such as weekly Trivia Nights.